IBM Cloud Docs

 • After sending emails from any of the above methods, you will receive a Queue ID, which will be beneficial for debugging purposes.

 • This capability allows users to monitor the delivery status of emails sent through a Custom Email destination, ensuring transparency and enhancing the overall user experience.
-For more information, follow these steps.
+For more information, follow the steps to monitor the delivery status of emails sent through a Custom Email destination.